 The program must possess a written statement that outlines its educational goals with respect to the knowledge, skills, and other attributes of fellows for each major assignment and for each year of the program.
-This statement must be distributed to residents and faculty, and must be reviewed with residents prior to their assignments.
+This statement must be distributed to fellows and faculty, and must be reviewed with fellows prior to their assignments.

-Β. Curriculum Design
+B. Curriculum Design